 1997 Through a management buy-out, the company changed hands again.

-2010 The sale of Shaw's book publishing interests to Sweet & Maxwell, together with the transfer of Forms on Disk to IRIS Software Group, have enabled the company to concentrate on its traditional core businesses, namely paper legal and local government forms, specialist stationery and services for these professions, and civic ceremonial products.
-Shaw's have now also become the country's leading suppliers of election materials.
+2010 The sale of Shaw's book publishing interests to Sweet & Maxwell, together with the transfer of Forms on Disk to IRIS Software Group, enabled the company to concentrate on its traditional core businesses, namely paper legal and local government forms, specialist stationery and services for these professions, and civic ceremonial products.
+During this period of change, Shaw's strengthened its elections business to become the country's leading supplier of election materials.